Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - JoJo’s Bizarre Adventure

-If you like fantasy but want a very specific sub-style (gears, machines, industrial vibes), you may like steampunk anime.
+If you like fantasy but want a specific sub-style with gears and machines, then you may like steampunk anime.

-Ecchi focuses on sexual themes and innuendo, often driven by comedic misunderstandings and fanservice.
-It’s not the same as hentai (explicit adult content), but it can range from mild to very bold.
+Ecchi leans on sexual themes and innuendo, usually driven by comedic misunderstandings and fanservice.
+It is not the same as hentai, which is explicit adult content, yet it can still range from mild to very bold.

 - High School DxD